Rev. Francis J. Botchway has in this publication brought together in a single volume, an

 resigning from his job because he was tired of going to shrines in search of success.

-'adult Ghanaian interested generally in sports but soccer in particular who
+There is no 'adult Ghanaian interested generally in sports but soccer in particular who

 would not find this book fascinating.
 The reason is simple, either during our school